Managing sugar withdrawal

 Prioritize sleep

 Getting sufficient sleep each night (7-9 hours of quality sleep) can help us feel our best physically and emotionally.
-When we are properly rested we are also less likely to experience cravings, including sugar, and to feel less irritable.
+When we are properly rested, we are also less likely to experience cravings, including for sugar, and to feel less irritable.